codernineteen/rendering-archive/project-2024/renderer-dev/pbr-book/Chapter 2 - Monte Carlo.md

 - *Las Vegas algorithms*
 - *Monte Carlo algorihtms*

-# Monte Carlo : Basics
+# Monte Carlo Integration : Basics
 ---
 It is based on randomization.
 randomization is related to probability and statistics as its foundation.